-Most times, I believe writing’s the thing for me.
-I’m always a good critic of stories and love telling them no matter what.
+Most of the time, I believe writing’s the thing for me.
+I’m always a good story critic and love telling them no matter what.
 People’s reactions to words are always interesting and compelling.
 But sometimes that changes.

 I’ll get critiques that say I need to take a writing course cause I can’t tell a story at all.
 When I ask for more details to understand what he/she thinks, I’ll get more harsh comments back.
-Some say I’m too arrogant and should just to back to people who’d kiss my butt just so everyone can call me a loser behind my back.
-And – no joke – say I should just take up basket weaving.
+Some say I’m too arrogant and should go to people who’d kiss my butt so everyone else can call me a loser behind my back.
+And – no joke – say I should take up basket weaving.

 This negativity can destroy a writer in seconds.
 For the next handful of hours, nothing seems quite right.
 Words don’t want to flow.
 Music blasts through ears to drown out the self hating thoughts.

-After a while – with the rollercoaster of emotions – I’m okay again.
+After a while, I’m okay again.
+I think.
 Writing seems accomplishable and fun.
 It’s not too bad anymore.

 But be careful giving and receiving critiques.
 Words – even words we don’t write down for a story – can be powerful.